ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 #### What does compileSdkVersion do?

 When you write code for Android in your IDE you have access to any SDK by just downloading it.
 To make sure you are not using any API from an SDK version that is not available on your phone targets, warnings and errors are issued at compile time so that you are able to fix those problems.

-The `compileSdkVersion` allows you to use any SDK API until the provided value.
+In that sense the `compileSdkVersion` allows you to use any SDK API until the provided value.

 #### What is the recommended recipe for defining sdk versions?